yxLOL/yxLOL.github.io/_posts/2022-01-01-chinese-ta.md

 You might want to watch this [vice video](https://www.youtube.com/watch?v=Pa7eZffuQps) about the cracking down of outside of school classes/课外班/补习班.
 It would require a general content warning but it might be less depressing than the documentary above (at least from my POV)

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Pa7eZffuQps" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+I also found a very interesting [article](https://web.archive.org/web/20221002230907/https://www.163.com/dy/article/HIN6B6EC0516HGOR.html) on why we have this crackdown (in Chinese).
+The article has been deleted on social media, but of course I found an archive.
+I can talk about censorship and archiving information at some point.

 Articles on Involution（内卷）！